Inter Kashi FC

 Inter Kashi Football Club, commonly referred to as Inter Kashi, is an Indian professional football club based in Varanasi, Uttar Pradesh.
-The club currently competes in the Indian Super League (ISL), the top tier league of the Indian football league system.
-It is the first professional club from the state of Uttar Pradesh to play in a national level league of the country.
-The club is in collaboration with Spanish club Atlético Madrid and Andorran club Inter Escaldes, and is in association with Andorran club FC Andorra.
+The club currently competes in the Indian Super League (ISL), the top tier of the Indian football league system, after gaining promotion from the I-League in the 2024–25 season.

+Founded in 2023, it is the first professional club from the state of Uttar Pradesh to compete in a national-level league.
+Inter Kashi is affiliated with the Spanish club Atlético Madrid and the Andorran clubs Inter Club d'Escaldes and FC Andorra.

-Inter Kashi is also the official Event App Sponsor and Event Partner of Soccerex Miami on 14 November 2024 marking their leap in CONCACAF footballing sector after getting associated with multiple UEFA clubs.
+Inter Kashi was also the official Event App Sponsor and Event Partner of Soccerex Miami on 14 November 2024 marking their leap in CONCACAF footballing sector after getting associated with multiple UEFA clubs.

-The club ended their 2023–24 I-League season campaign coming fourth position.
-They ended the controversial 2024-25 I-League as runners-up, but after string of appeals and re-appeals in AIFF Appeal Committee and Court of Arbitration for Sports, they were crowned champions on 18 July 2025 and were promoted to the Indian top-flight football league, the ISL.
+The club finished fourth in the 2023–24 I-League.
+They later finished as runners-up; however, following a series of appeals before the AIFF Appeal Committee and the Court of Arbitration for Sports, Inter Kashi was declared champions on 18 July 2025, and promoted to the Indian Super League.